-The moonroof will only operate when the ignition switch is in the ON position.
-The automatic moonroof is operational for about 45 seconds, even if the ignition switch is turned to the ACC or OFF position.
+The moonroof will only operate when the ignition switch is placed in the ON position.
+The automatic moonroof is operational for a period of time, even if the ignition switch is placed in the ACC or OFF position.
 If the driver's door or the front passenger's door is opened during this period of about 45 seconds, power to the moonroof is canceled.